hanabi/hanabi.github.io/variant-specific/Dark_Omni_&_Gray_Pink.md

 ### Pseudo 5 Saves

 - Dark omni or gray pink 3's and 4's on chop should be saved with number 5 clue. *Pink Promise* for 3's and 4's does not apply in this variant.
-  - This is because we don't want to
+  - This is because we want to preserve the ability to give *Play Clues* to 3's and 4's that are on chop.

 ### Pseudo Rank Saves